MeteorDevelopment/meteor-website/src/routes/faq/starscript/+page.md

 ## Objects

 Various variables and functions can return more complex objects which fields can be accessed using `.`.
-An empty ` ` means the object iself and not accessing any field.
+An empty ` ` means the object itself and not accessing any field.

 ### Item